ashesh-0/Disentangle/README.md

 RMSE L1:0.0969 L2:0.0971
 PSNR L1:34.58 PSNR L2:34.51

-doubledip
+doubledip (with 2 inputs)
 best
 PSNR L1:32.75 PSNR L2:29.17
 worst
 PSNR L1:19.02 PSNR L2:26.96

+doubledip (with one input)
+best
+PSNR L1:26.29 PSNR L2:23.54

 ## VampPrior idea

 The idea is to start simple.
 We will have just one level VAE.
-And we will compare it against one level VAE with vamprior Later, when we extent it to ladder vae, we will have a choice whether to induce vamp prior at each level or just at the top most level.
+And we will compare it against one level VAE with vamprior Later, when we extend it to ladder vae, we will have a choice whether to induce vamp prior at each level or just at the top most level.

 Note that here, we take the kl divergence between q and p.
-We explicityly define q and p distributions and then use pytorch based code to get this.
+We explicitly define q and p distributions and then use pytorch based code to get this.

-However, in the vamprior, we don't create the distribution. i think we compute kl divergence using a single sample.
+However, in the vamprior, for KL divergence, we don't create the P distribution explicitly. we compute kl divergence using a single sample MC approximation.
 I've simplified the setup to start simple with just one resolution level. ruth /home/ubuntu/ashesh/training/disentangle/2206/D3-M3-S0-L0/6: with vamprior enabled.
 Still running.